hpc/charliecloud/doc/ch-image.rst

   unprivileged processes.

 * :code:`HEALTHCHECK`: This instruction’s main use case is monitoring server processes rather than applications.
-Also, implementing it requires a container supervisor daemon, which we have no plans to add.
+Also, it requires a container supervisor daemon, which we have no plans to add.

 * :code:`MAINTAINER` is deprecated.